xtr4nge/FruityC2/README.md

 # FruityC2

 This is the initial release for FruityC2 (alpha version).
 Can be installed on any linux system, but the installation scripts are made for Debian based systems.
-There are a lot of functionalities that I will be include in future releases, and probably a lot of code will be changed, but this version is enough to show FruityC2.
+There are a lot of functionalities that will be include in future releases, and probably a lot of code will be changed, but this version is enough to show FruityC2.

 During the development of the initial alpha version, I divided the efforts between the client and the server, but mainly on the client.